-While I currently find myself living in rust-belt hell, I felt compelled to respond to yet another artist making a conscious choice to leaving Los Angeles.
+While I currently find myself living in rust-belt hell, I felt compelled to respond to yet another artist making a conscious choice to leave Los Angeles.
 So many of us creative types end up there, in the City of Earthquakes.
-Frankly, I miss the weather and miss constantly running into other creative types.
-But what I don’t miss is watching all the creative people suffer, struggle, and eventually, destroy themselves and everything that made them great artists in the process.
+Frankly, I miss the weather and miss constantly running into other, like-minded creatives.
+But what I don’t miss is watching all the creative people I knew suffer, struggle, and eventually, destroy themselves and everything that made them great artists in the process.

-People come to Los Angeles all the time.
+Listen, people move to Los Angeles all the time.
 People from all over the world come to the City of La La.
 They think they’re going to be discovered by some all-powerful agent, manager or blah, blah, blah.
-(Hint: if you are a young woman and most men find you attractive, just about every guy you meet in LA will have that great power to “discover” you and make you “big” in Hollyweird.
+(Hint: if you are a young woman and most men find you attractive, just about every guy you meet in LA will have that great power to “discover” you and make you “big” in Hollyweird.)
+Yep, real big.

 Anyone up for being a prostitute in Hollyweird?
 Is that why you took all those acting classes?
 Was that what made you love theatre so much?
 Why you strum that guitar?
 Why you wrote that heartfelt song that still brings tears to your eyes when you play it?